Slow entropy for abelian actions: Preliminaries

-For $f$, let be the distinct Lyapunov exponents, and be the corresponding decomposition of its tangent space.
-Note that these are all defined $\mu$ a.e.
-Let $u=\max\{i:\chi_i>0\}$, and for $1\le i\le u$, define here $d(\cdot , \cdot )$ is a Reimannian metric on $M$.
-We call $W^i(x)$ (a $C^{1+r}$ immersed submainfold) the $i$-th unstable manifold (leaf of a foliation\footnote{See sections 1.3 and 1.4 in \cite{ly} for details.}) of $f$ at $x$.
-We then have a nested family of a.e. foliations
+be the corresponding Oseledec decomposition of its tangent space.
+Note that these exponents are all well-defined $\mu$ a.e.
+Let $u=\max\{i:\chi_i>0\}$, and for $1\le i\le u$, we define the $i$-th unstable manifold $W^i(x)$ of $f$ at $x$ by